-COUR COURSE OUTCOMES Upon s CO1 CO1 Develop essential programming skills in computer programming concepts like data types, containers.
-Apply the basics of programming in the Python language.
-K3 CO3 Solve coding tasks related conditional execution, loops.
-K3 CO4 Solve coding tasks related to the fundamental notions and techniques used in object- oriented programming. К3 CO5 Make use of Exceptions and GUI interfaces for developing К3
+COUR SE OUTCOMES BTL Upon s successful completion of the course, the student will be able to: CO1 К3 CO2 Apply the basics of programming in the Python language. К3 CO3 Solve coding tasks related conditional execution, loops. К3 CO4 Solve coding tasks related to the fundamental notions and techniques used in object- oriented programming. К3 C05 Make use of Exceptions and GUI interfaces for developing К3